labuladong/fucking-algorithm/data_structure/Monotonic queue.md

 }
 ```

-The pop () API deletes element n at the head of the team, which is also very easy to write:
+The pop () API deletes element n at the head of the queue, which is also very easy to write:

 ```cpp
 void pop(int n) {